rockettown1/coding_platform/README.md

 ## Online Challenge Platform

-Starter Node server for an coding challenge platform I'm working on
+Starter Node server for a coding challenge platform I'm working on.